 Today we celebrate the life and work of the Reverend Doctor, Martin Luther King Jr., a prophet in our time.
-His was a voice of conscience and like so many prophets before him, he was killed in the service of the good, murdered for speaking the truth.
+His was a voice of conscience and like so many prophets before him, he was killed in service to the good, he was murdered for speaking the truth.

-Martin Luther King held the mantle of prophet, not in the sense that he saw the future (though he did foresee his untimely demise), prophecy is not prognostication, that is not what a prophet does.
-A prophet is not a seer or an augur, a diviner or a fortuneteller; a person is a prophet who delivers the word of God.
+Martin Luther King wore the mantle of a prophet, not in the sense that he saw the future (though he did foresee his assassination), prophecy is not prognostication, that is not what a prophet does.
+A prophet is not a seer or an augur, a diviner or a fortuneteller.

-Martin Luther King did just that, but he was not a prophet in the sense that he had a unique channel to the creator of the universe, or because God spoke to him in a privileged way.
+A person is a prophet who delivers the word of God, and Martin Luther King did just that; he was not a prophet in the sense that he had a unique channel to the creator of the universe, or because God spoke to him in a privileged way.
 The Reverend Doctor made no pretensions to being that sort of person.
-He was an ordinary man who answered and extraordinary call, in so doing he became transformed…he became transformed and pointed the way for us to follow in completing the work of transforming our society, the greater portion of which has yet to be done.
+He was an ordinary man who answered and extraordinary call, in so doing he became transformed and through his transformation he pointed to the way for us to follow, he presented a blueprint for transforming our society, for taking the world we have inherited and making it into something new, the community of the beloved, and he left the greater portion of that work for us to do.

 Martin Luther King had no more and no less access to supernatural powers than any of us, what made him different than most was the choice he made to comply with the demands of his conscience, even to the point where it cost him his life.